PineapplesOfJustice/Cart-of-the-Future/README.md

 # Cart-of-the-Future
-Hello People of the World.
+Link: [Github Page](https://pineapplesofjustice.github.io/Cart-of-the-Future/ "Cart of the Future") [Hold Ctrl for New Tab]